gliese1337/Lexicographer/Configuration.md

 Language Configurations
 =============

-Language configrations are defined as JSON structures.
+Language configurations are defined as JSON structures.
 They may be mapped to YAML or XML equivalents.

 The top-level of a language configuration is an object containing the following fields:
 * "enumerations"